suitcasemedia/homehero/README.md

 # homehero
-A simple booking system for in imaginary on demand company offering emergency building services
+A simple booking system for on demand company offering emergency building services